SierraSoftworks/git-tool/.github/ISSUE_TEMPLATE/bug_report.md

 include the reported trace ID in your bug report (v3.x+ only).

 #### Configuration File
-*Please place the contents of your configuration file here*
+*Please place the contents of your configuration file here, you can get it by running `gt config`*

 ```yaml
 directory: ""